MelanieMessih/Bachelorproject/README.md

 #### str_to_strVec(string)
     This function takes a string of substrings separated by semicolons and splits the substrings to separated parts of type Str.
-The function returns the resulting string vector.
+The function returns the resulting Str vector.

     Parameters:
     - string: Str of substrings separated by semicolons.